Hermann Lindau & Son, Inc.

 A Glimpse into History: Early Days of the Turf Grass Industry

-Images of the turf grass industry's early years are rare, making this photo a valuable historical document.
+"Images of the turf grass industry's early years are rare, making this photo a valuable historical document.
 Here, Hermann Lindau (standing, top right) is pictured in the 1920s, demonstrating the labor-intensive process of cutting and installing turf grass.
-Each 1'x1' square slab was meticulously hand-cut, loaded onto the truck, and unloaded at the job site – a stark contrast to the mechanized methods used today.
-Despite the challenges, Lindau and his team played a crucial role in shaping the industry, contributing to iconic projects such as the 1939 New York City World's Fair, as well as numerous NYC parks and housing complexes throughout the 1920s and 1930s.
-This image serves as a testament to their hard work and dedication.
+Each 1'x1' square slab was meticulously hand-cut, loaded, and unloaded at the job site—a stark contrast to the mechanized industry of today.
+Despite the challenges, Mr. Lindau and his team played a crucial role in shaping the industry, with contributions to iconic projects like the 1939 New York City World's Fair and numerous NYC parks and housing complexes throughout the 1920s and 1930s.
+This image serves as a testament to their hard work and dedication."

 Sodding, Seeding, lawn grass, sod installation, seeding, long island sod, sod services, land grading